tytydraco/yessleep/out/I_Hired_a_Wedding_Coordinator_who_Turned_out_to_be_an_Evil_Bitch_Brides_Beware_of_her.md

 Rebecca squeezed my shoulder gently.
 “She’s had many names over the years; Jeanie being the one she chose to ensnare you with.
 We call her the Jealous Bitch, for that is what she is.
 But her real name is Lilith.”

 My mind raced as I tried to recall where I had heard that name before.
-I remembered a popular Metal song I used to listen to as a teenager called Lilith Immaculate, and my heart jolted to a halt.
+I remembered a popular Metal song I used to listen to as a teenager called Lilith the metal lass, and my heart jolted to a halt.

 It all made sense.